-For members who are under quarantine or concerned about visiting pharmacies during the outbreak, ConnectiCare covers 90-day supplies of long-term medications (or maintenance drugs) through Express Scripts mail order so members can get their medications delivered right to their home.
+ConnectiCare covers 90-day supplies of long-term medications (or maintenance drugs) through Express Scripts mail order.
+Members can get their medications delivered right to their home if they’re quarantined or concerned about visiting pharmacies during the outbreak.
 Express Scripts also gives members access to pharmacists 24 hours a day, seven days a week, in case they have questions about their medications.

 Sign up online – Visit express-scripts.com and sign in.
 If you don’t have an account, you can create one in just a few minutes.
 Have your ConnectiCare member identification (ID) card handy.
 After you sign in, click “Home” in the Express Scripts window and you will see a list of available prescription refills.
 Select the items you want to order and follow the instructions to complete your request.